Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Leiden Clustering

 \section{Leiden Clustering}

-To partition the congestion graph into smaller subproblems, we apply the Leiden community detection algorithm~\cite{Traag2019}.
-The choice of Leiden is motivated by both practical and theoretical considerations.
-Feld~et\,al.\ \cite{Feld2019} showed that attempting clustering using QUBO is unstable, requires dataset-specific penalty tuning, and often fails to respect capacity constraints and used classical k-means method on VRP.
-Borowski~et\,al.\ \cite{Borowski2020} formalized this principle into a hybrid approach (DBSCAN Solver), where classical decomposition/clustering prepares subproblems that quantum annealing can then solve efficiently.
-These studies highlight that classical preprocessing is not merely a fallback, but a deliberate design choice in hybrid quantum-classical optimization pipelines.
+To partition the congestion graph into smaller subproblems, we apply the Leiden community detection algorithm~\cite{Traag2019}.\footnote{It is important to note that clustering in this work is not applied in the context of vehicular networking protocols.
+Instead, it is used purely as a graph community detection technique.} The choice of Leiden is motivated by both practical and theoretical considerations.
+Feld et\,al.~\cite{Feld2019} showed that clustering formulated as a QUBO can be unstable, requires dataset-specific penalty tuning, and often fails to respect capacity constraints.
+In their work on the vehicle routing problem, they instead relied on classical methods such as k-means clustering.
+Borowski~et\,al.\ \cite{Borowski2020} formalized this principle into a hybrid approach (DBSCAN Solver), where classical decomposition prepares subproblems that quantum annealing can then solve efficiently.
+These studies highlight that classical preprocessing is an important design choice in hybrid quantum-classical optimization pipelines.